Ahmadk-g/chronicle-api/README.md

 Key entities in the schema include:

-- **User-related Models:** Managing profiles, social interactions, and notifications.
+- **User-related Models:** Manage user profiles, social interactions (e.g., following), and notification preferences.
-- **Content-based Models:** Enabling posts, likes, and comments.
+- **Content-based Models:** Handle posts, likes, comments, event creation, and attendance tracking
-- **Event-related Models:** Supporting event creation, attendance tracking, and notifications.
-- **Notifications:** Delivering real-time updates for likes, comments, follows, and event status changes.
+- **Notifications:** Delivering real-time updates for likes, comments, follows, and event attendances.

 ### **Entity Relationship Diagram (ERD**)
 The ERD visually maps out the relationships and dependencies among various entities in the system.
 It provides a clear representation of how users interact with posts, events, and other users, while also highlighting the notification and social engagement processes.
 This diagram acts as a blueprint for developers, making it easier to understand the data flow and identify key relationships within the application. [dbdiagram.io](https://dbdiagram.io) was utilized to design the ERD.